 Q: What do you think is the most pressing challenge in the indoor agriculture sector today and how are you and American Cannabis Company addressing it:

 A. Indoor agriculture is very complex and the path to profitability is filled with risks.
 At ACC, we use good manufacturing practices as a general philosophy to guide our work.
 I am particularly inspired by the practice of kaizen (continuous improvement).
 The fast-moving and uncertain cannabis marketplaces are at odds with the slow pace of research oftentimes.
+For instance, it probably wasn’t long since we discovered terpenes like pinene and mercyne are known to help with fibromyalgia This could be a real improvement in medicine, but unless more is grown, for instance, using small micro-propagation techniques, we possibly will not be able to keep up with demand.
 A focus on continuous improvement allows us to move to meet market demands while preparing for the long years of fundamental research that are ahead.

 Q.What do you hope to get out of your participation in this year’s Indoor Ag-Con event in Las Vegas